 Does Pineapple Burn Belly Fat?

-The enzyme bromelain found in pineapple has lipolytic and proteolytic effects, which helps burn overall body fat (4).
+The enzyme bromelain found in pineapple has lipolytic and proteolytic effects, which may help promote fat burning and weight loss (4).
+Bromelain also increases the rate at which food passes through the stomach and intestines, making it easier to digest.
 It also targets your belly area when combined with diet, lifestyle changes, and exercise routines.

 So, let’s check out how you can consume pineapple to aid weight loss.